CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Introduction

 \section{Introduction}

-In recent years, an increasing number of artificial intelligence (AI) techniques, especially deep learning (DL) techniques, are explored for research on software engineering (SE) tasks\cite{codet5,unixcoder,treegen,recoder}.
-High-quality data is a key factor in deep learning-based approaches\cite{aidata}, and higher quality data often leads to more powerful models, while lower quality data can have the opposite effect.
-This also applies to SE-related tasks, where more practical and realistic high-quality datasets can help train models that better improve developer productivity~\cite{commclean}.

-Comment updating is an important SE task that can also be boosted with deep learning techniques\cite{aaai21,acl20,ase20,coditt5}.
-This task aims to automatically update the corresponding comments based on code changes made by developers.
-On one hand, automatic comment updates can save the time and effort required for programmers to manually write new comments.
+Software evolution is a pivotal and indispensable process in the field of software engineering~(SE), as it encompasses the continuous development and improvement of software systems~\cite{lientz1978softwaremainten, bennett2000softwareevolution}.
+Throughout the process of software evolution, a substantial volume of data is generated and recorded, holding substantial research value.
+These data can be leveraged to support various data-driven research tasks related to software evolution, such as automated code repair and code review~\cite{tufano2021codereview, codereview1, just2014defects4j, recoder, divot5}.
+Among them, comment updating has been recognized as an important and emerging research task during software development and maintenance~\cite{acl20, aaai21}.
+This task aims to automatically generate new code comments based on existing code comments and code changes.
+On one hand, automatic comment updating can save time and effort for programmers to manually write new comments.
 Unlike directly generating comments, comment updating can take into account more information, such as code changes and old comments.
 Thus, this task is more practical and relevant to the daily development scenarios of programmers.
 On the other hand, if comments are not updated in a timely manner, they may mislead future development activities.
-For example, if obsolete TODO comments are not removed, they may introduce new bugs in future development\cite{todocomm}.
-For the task of comment updating, the data we expect is to be able to meet the real editing intention of developers and reflect the changes in code functionality.
+For example, if obsolete TODO comments are not removed, they may introduce new bugs in future development~\cite{todocomm}.